Google My Business undelivered error messages

 - Explanation: The profile is disconnected.

 - Solution: Reconnect the profile.
-The steps can be found here: Reconnect a Google My Business profile.
+The steps can be found in our guide, Reconnect a Google My Business location.

 Image size is too small.
 Minimum size is 250px x 250px.

-- Solution: Change the minimum size to 480x270.
-Ensure that the images meet the guidelines for social sites as outlined here: Best practices: Social platforms image guidelines.
+- Solution: Change the image to one at or above the minimum size of 480 x 270 px.
+Ensure that the images meet the guidelines for social sites as outlined here: Image requirements for each social platform.

 Uploading videos to your Google My Business page is not supported through the API.